kubaparol/trenova/.ai/common/api-plan.md

 - Name must be between 1 and 255 characters
 - User must be authenticated to create or manage training plans
-- Users can only access their own training plans
+- Users can only access their own training plans and sessions
 - AI models receive structured preference data (provided in the `createTrainingPlan` call) and generate a complete workout plan
 - Generated plans maintain a consistent structure for frontend rendering
 - Rate limiting is applied to AI-generated content to prevent abuse
 - All database operations use Supabase's data access APIs with RLS policies

+### Training Session Validation

+- `plan_id` must reference an existing `training_plans` record owned by the user.
+- `plan_day_name` must be a non-empty string.
+- `duration_seconds` must be a positive integer.
+- User must be authenticated.

 ### Password Change Validation